Optimal network design for synchronization of coupled oscillators: Applications

 \subsection{Robust synchronization of distributed analog clocks}

-\ifx In this section, we study the problem of distributed synchronization of coupled analog clocks. \fi Consider a wireless sensor network consisting of $n$ processors $\mathcal{V}=\{1,\cdots,n\}$ equipped with analog clocks.
+Consider a wireless sensor network consisting of $n$ processors $\mathcal{V}=[n]$ equipped with analog clocks.
 In order to efficiently perform distributed computations across the network, the clocks are required to synchronize their phases.
-In this context, the Kuramoto model can be used as a distributed synchronization scheme for synchronizing the phases \cite{simeone2008distributed}.
-Therefore, we can use \eqref{eq: Kuramoto model-matrix} as a model of analog clock synchronization, where $B \in \mathbb{R}^{n\times m}$ is the incidence matrix of the communication graph, $\mathbf{w} \in \mathbb{R}^{m}_{+}$ is the vector of connection strengths, and $\bomega \in \mathbb{R}^n$ is the vector of natural frequencies of the clocks.
-The incidence matrix $B$ is determined by the geographical distribution of the processors and their communication range.
-In practice, the natural frequencies $\omega_i \ i\in[n]$, are uncertain due to hardware imperfections and aging.
+The oscillator model \eqref{eq:Kuramoto model} without inertia (i.e., $\mathcal{V}_1=\emptyset,\ d_i=0,\ i\in \mathcal{V}_2$) can be used as a distributed synchronization scheme for synchronizing the phases \citep{simeone2008distributed}.
+In this context, the matrix $B \in \mathbb{R}^{n\times m}$ is the incidence matrix of the communication graph, $\mathbf{w} \in \mathbb{R}^{m}_{+}$ is the vector of connection strengths, and $\bomega \in \mathbb{R}^n$ is the vector of natural frequencies of the clocks.
+In practice, the natural frequencies $\omega_i, \ i\in[n]$ are uncertain due to hardware imperfections and aging.
 Therefore, the communication graph must be designed in order to synchronize the clocks in the presence of uncertainties in the natural frequencies.
-We consider the network design problem in \eqref{eq: robust weight design} with \ifx
+More specifically, we aim to allocate the minimum amount of edge weights while guaranteeing a desired level of phase cohesiveness.
+We pose this allocation problem as Problem \ref{problem: Budget-Constrained Weight Design} with \ifx